sorenlouv/backport/docs/config-file-options.md

 #### `copySourcePRLabels`

-Assign the same reviewers to the target pull request that were assigned to the original (source) pull request.
+Copies all labels from the original (source) pull request to the backport (target) pull request.

 ```json
 {